Oslandia/workshop-postgis-qgis-3d/workshop.md

 We will now load the LAS file into our PostgreSQL database.
 You need to edit the PDAL pipeline called `write_pg_pipeline.json` and change the database credentials according to the database you want to store the data to.
 Do not forget to specify your schema name.

-Now run the pipeline (it takes some time) :
+Now run the pipeline (it takes some time):
 ```bash
 $ pdal pipeline --stream write_pg_pipeline.json
 ```

-You can now :
+You can now:
 - open QGIS DB manager
 - refresh the table list
 - check that the LIDAR table has been created